aailabkaist/PowerSim/README.md

 ## Run Visualizer
-We provides guidance document ''' EnergyCloudSim Visualizer 사용법.docx ''' in Visualizer folder.
+We provides guidance document ''' EnergyCloudSim Visualizer 사용법.docx '''.

 Run with the following script: